 Change the outline level for any of the paragraphs in a slide using the left and right arrow buttons (Promote or Demote) on the Text Formatting toolbar.

-Both move a paragraph and change its outline level using a combination of these four arrow buttons.
+Move a paragraph and change its outline level at the same time using a combination of these four arrow buttons.

 Compare slides with your outline (if you have prepared one in advance).
 If you notice from your outline that another slide is needed, you can create it directly in the Outline view or you can return to the Normal view to create it.